|Group:||Non Sporting (Group 7)|

 |Contact:||Susan De Pasquale|

-In Conclusion Now you know a little about the British Bulldog and have decided this is the dog for you or you want more information, make contact with the breed club or your state controlling body for purebred dogs.
-They will be able to give you information about available puppies and also suggest dog shows where you can see the breed and speak to breeders.
+Now you know a little more about this breed.
+If you have decided this is the dog for you and wish to investigate further, please contact the Breed Club or Dogs Victoria.
+They will be able to give you information about available puppies and also suggest dog events where you can see the breed and speak to breeders.
 In this way you will gain a better perspective of the breed and its needs.
 With any breed of dog, it is important to research and determine suitability for your lifestyle before committing to a puppy which will be a part of your family for many years to come.